 - 2 tablespoons fresh tarragon, roughly chopped

 - Prep the chicken.
-Rinse and pat dry the chicken, then place it on two plates and generously sprinkle both sides with salt and black pepper.
+Rinse and pat dry, then place it on two plates and generously sprinkle both sides with salt and black pepper.

-- Sear the chicken.
+- Sear.
 Divide the butter between two heavy-bottomed, high sided skillets.
 Melt the butter over medium-high heat until it’s frothy, then add the oil.
 Place the drumsticks skin side down in one skillet and the thighs in the other without overcrowding.
-Fry the chicken on one side until it’s golden brown, about 5 minutes.
+Fry the meat on one side until it’s golden brown, about 5 minutes.
 Turn down the heat to medium low once the butter starts to brown.
-Flip the chicken once to brown the other side for 5 minutes, then place the chicken pieces on a clean plate.
+Flip it once to brown the other side for 5 minutes, then place the pieces on a clean plate.
 Pour out most the fat from both skillets into a small bowl, reserving 1 tablespoon in each skillet.

 - Saute the mirepoix.
 Divide the onion, carrot, and celery between the two skillets and turn the heat to medium.
 Scrape the browned bits off the bottom of the pan with a wooden turner.
 Stir the mirepoix occasionally until the onions turn golden brown, about 8 minutes.

 - Make the roux.
 Sprinkle 2 tablespoons of flour over the veggies in each skillet and stir until the flour is absorbed.
 Keep stirring until the flour smells nutty, roughly two minutes.

 - Deglaze the pan.
 Pour the white wine into each skillet over the mirepoix.
 Let it boil and thicken for about a minute.
 Scrape up any remaining brown bits off the bottom of the pot with a wooden turner.
 Slowly whisk in the stock, dividing it between the two skillets.